BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 This power targets one enemy model within range.
 This power may only target Cavalry models.
 The rider is immediately thrown and the mount instantly flees.
 Remove the mount from play and roll on the Thrown Rider table to determine the effect on the rider.

-**Channelled** â€“ This power also targets all enemy models within 3" of the initial target.
+**Channelled** — This power also targets all enemy models within 3" of the initial target.

 #### PARALYSE